 - 1. Fill your cup or bottle with 650 ml of water. - 2.
 Push the cylinder into the ground to the black line on the cylinder.
 (For areas where the pipe cannot be put in the ground, go to Step 3.)
 Do the following steps: - One person applies constant pressure to the top of the container to prevent water from leaking out around the bottom. - The Timer starts the stopwatch at the same time the Pourer begins to pour water into the cylinder. - If the water infiltrates before 3 minutes, the Timer stops the watch at that point.
 The Data Recorder writes the length of time on the Team Field Observation Sheet. - Stop the watch at 3 minutes.
-If water remains in the cylinder, measure from the cylinder rim to the water level (in centimeters).
-Record on the Observation Sheet. - Lastly, pour 1 liter of water on the ground near your test site and observe whether it flows in one direction or pools.
-If it flows in one direction, draw an arrow on your map, indicating the direction of the flow.
-If it pools, write the word pooled on your map. - 3.
-If the cylinder cannot be put into the ground, you will pour the water on the surface and record answers to the following on your table and map. - Does it pool?
-Note this on the Observation Table and Map - Does it flow in a certain direction?
+If water remains in the cylinder, measure from the rim of the cylinder to the water level (in centimeters).
+The Data Recorder notes this on the Observation Sheet. - 3.
+If the cylinder cannot be put into the ground, you will pour the water on the surface and record what happens on your table and map. - Does it pool? - Does it flow in a certain direction?
 Make a red arrow on your map that shows which direction the water flows.